cossacklabs/product-docs/acra/acra-in-depth/data-structures/_index.md

 Only AcraServer and AcraTranslator can encrypt/decrypt AcraBlocks.

-Prefer using AcraBlocks in a more-or-less trusted environment with trusted KMS/keystore, and don't want any cryptographic code on the application side.

 AcraBlock supports key rotation: it's possible to rotate only KEK without re-encrypting the data (known as "key rotation without data re-encryption"), or re-encrypt data and rotate both keys ("key rotation with data re-encryption").

 AcraBlock supports searchable encryption.

-Refer to [AcraBlock](/acra/acra-in-depth/data-structures/acra-block) page to learn cryptographic details.
+Refer to [AcraBlock](/acra/acra-in-depth/data-structures/acrablock) page to learn cryptographic details.

 ## AcraStruct